DavidLichtenberger/reaper-csurf-us2400/readme.md

 There is a Keymap for the hardcoded functions which you can print out and stick on the Master section.

 But to include the custom actions doesn’t really make sense if you’re using your own anyway.
 And even if you’re using the default sets, with the new M-Key there wouldn’t be room to put them all on the Keymap in a sensible fashion.
 So I made an On-Screen Help Window that shows all button functions (hardcoded ones as well as custom actions that were loaded).
-You can access it by hitting **F-Key and Shift** together and in that order (reversed order brings up the [Channel Strip](#channel-strip)).
-As long as it's open it simply follows your actions (like changing modes, hitting qualifiers) and shows you the according options.
+You can access it by pushing **F-Key and Shift** together and in that order (reversed order brings up the [Channel Strip](#channel-strip)).
+As long as it's open it simply follows your actions (like changing modes, pushing qualifiers) and shows you the according options.

 Images: [Keymap](https://raw2.github.com/DavidLichtenberger/reaper-csurf-us2400/master/Tascam-US-2400-Reaper-Keymap.gif "Keymap"), [Pan Mode – no qualifier](https://raw2.github.com/DavidLichtenberger/reaper-csurf-us2400/master/Tascam-US-2400-Reaper-OnScreenHelpPan.png "On Screen Help – Pan Mode, no qualifier"), [Chan Mode – no qualifier](https://raw2.github.com/DavidLichtenberger/reaper-csurf-us2400/master/Tascam-US-2400-Reaper-OnScreenHelpChan.png "On Screen Help – Chan Mode, no qualifier"), [Chan Mode – F-Key pressed](https://raw2.github.com/DavidLichtenberger/reaper-csurf-us2400/master/Tascam-US-2400-Reaper-OnScreenHelpChanFKey.png "On Screen Help – Chan Mode, F-Key pressed")